Pooja-Rajkumar/rectools/README.md

 8 3.551587
 ```

+## Matrix factorization model:

+Let A denote the matrix of ratings, with Yij in row i, column j.
+Most
+of A is unknown, and we wish to predict the unknown values.
+*Nonnegative matrix factorization* does this as follows:

+We find nonnegative matrices W and H, each of rank k, such that A is
+approximately equal to the product WH.
+Here k is typically much smaller
+than the number of rows and columns of A, and is a tuning parameter,
+kept small to avoid overfitting but large enough to capture most of the
+structure of the data.

+Here we piggyback on the R package **recosystem**, adding convenient
+wrappers and adding a parallel computation capability.
+See the
+functions **trainReco**, **predictReco** and so on.

+## Cosine model:

+The basic idea here is as follows.
+The predict the rating user i would
+give to item j, find some users who are similar to user i and who have
+rated item j, and average their ratings of that item.
+The CRAN package
+**recommderlab** is one implementation of this idea, but our
+**rectools** package uses its own implementation, including novel
+enhancements.

+One such enhancement is to do item category matching, an example of
+categories being movie genres.
+For each user, our code calculates the
+proportion of items in each category rated by this user, and
+incorporates this into the calculation of similarity between any pair of
+users.
+See the functions **cosDist**, **formUserData** and
+**predictUsrData**.

+## Cross validation:

+The MM, MLE, NMF and cosine methods all have wrappers to do
+cross-validation, reporting the accuracy measures exact prediction, mean
+absolute deviation and l2.

+## Plotting:

+Some plotting capability is provided, currently in the functions
+**plot.ydotsMM** and **plot.xvalb**.
+The former, for instance, can be
+used to assess the normality and independence assumptions of the MLE
+model, and to identify a possible need to consider separate analyses for
+subpopulations.

 # REFERENCES

 K. Gao and A. Owen, *Efficient Moment Calculations for Variance
 Components in Large Unbalanced Crossed Random Effects Models*, 2016.

+M. Hahsler, **recommderlab**, CRAN vignette.

 Y. Koren et al, Matrix Factorization Techniques for Recommender
 Systems, *IEEE Computer*, 2009.